Impromptus (Schubert): Cultural references

 Impromptu No. 1 in C minor was featured in Stanley Kubrick's 1975 British–American period drama film Barry Lyndon, which won the Award for Best Musical Score at the 48th Academy Awards for Leonard Rosenman's arrangements of Schubert.
-This impromptu is also the basis for Patrick Gowers's score to the 1982 Alec Guinness miniseries Smiley's People.

 The song Questions on the 1976 album The Roaring Silence by progressive rock group Manfred Mann's Earth Band is based on the main theme of Schubert's Impromptu in G♭ major.

 In the 1997 film Gattaca directed by Andrew Niccol, an arrangement of the Impromptu in G♭ major, Op.
 90, No. 3 by Michael Nyman is played in a concert by a genetically "enhanced" pianist with twelve fingers.
 The protagonist, who is genetically defective (has myopia, a fragile body, etc.), and is hiding his condition so as not to be discriminated against, is astonished that someone could be accepted and admired despite being outside the norm and says, "Twelve fingers or one, it's how you play."
 To his dismay his partner responds, "That piece can only be played with twelve fingers".

 Impromptu No. 2 in E♭ major was performed in its entirety by Françoise Rosay in a segment of the 1948 anthology film Quartet starring Dirk Bogarde and Honor Blackman.

-Impromptus Nos 2 (in E♭ major) and 3 (in G♭ major) featured prominently in the 1989 French film Trop Belle Pour Toi, starring Gérard Depardieu.
+Impromptus Nos.
+2 (in E♭ major) and 3 (in G♭ major) featured prominently in the 1989 French film Trop Belle Pour Toi, starring Gérard Depardieu.

 In the 2002 French film L'homme du train, the old Monsieur Manesquier (played by Jean Rochefort) is more than once depicted playing a part of the Impromptu in A♭ major, Op.
 142, No. 2, on his grand piano.

 In Howard Jacobson's 2010 Man Booker Prize winning novel The Finkler Question, Impromptu Opus 90 No.3 is referred to as having been played by the character Libor's dead wife Malkie.

 Impromptus Nos.
 1 and 3, D.899 appeared in Michael Haneke's Palme d'Or winning film Amour.
 The pieces, played by Alexandre Tharaud, were released in a soundtrack album by EMI Classics.

-Impromptus nos.
+Impromptus Nos.
 3 and 4 from the D.899 set were played in the 1996 film of The Portrait of a Lady, from the novel by Henry James.

-The Klavierstück no. 2 in E♭ major, D. 946, was played in the 1985 film The Shooting Party by Edward Fox's character.
+The Klavierstück No. 2 in E♭ major, D. 946, was played in the 1985 film The Shooting Party by Edward Fox's character.

 The 2015 film The Lady in the Van contains a diegetic performance of Impromptu No. 3 in G♭ major (Op.
 90), also appearing on the film's soundtrack.